The information in this article is up to date through tax year 2020 (taxes filed in 2021).

 If your business is a sole proprietorship or a partnership with your spouse, payments for the services of your child if they’re under age 18 aren’t subject to any FICA or FUTA taxes.
 You may deduct their salaries as business expenses as well.

-If your child is under 21, those payments are subject to FICA, but not FUTA.
+If your child is over 18 but under age 21, their pay is subject to FICA, but not FUTA.

 The IRS is aware that this can result in substantial savings for businesses, so be sure to treat your child like a real employee, compensate them fairly, and comply with all legal requirements.
 Otherwise, you may lose these tax deductions.

 Part of treating your child like a regular employee means withholding all federal employment taxes once they come of age.
 You’ll also have to pay these taxes, regardless of the child’s age, if your business is a corporation, partnership (if at least one partner is not a parent), or estate.

 Let’s say the shoe is now on the other foot, and you’re employing one of your parents in your trade or business.
 Your parents’ wages are subject to income tax withholding and FICA taxes, but not FUTA tax.
 Keep in mind that Social Security and Medicare taxes do apply to payments made to your parent for “domestic services” in particular if all of the following things apply:

 - You have a child or stepchild living in your home;